 - Lastly, it helps to practice driving while you have a load in the trailer.
 There is a huge difference when traveling with an empty trailer and one that contains a horse – or even two horses.

 Make summertime a fun time to travel with your horse, whether you want to take him out to a show or simply want to enjoy a relaxing trip.
-Travel safely with these tips in mind and you and your horse will reach your destination successfully.
+Travel safely with these hot weather travel tips in mind and you and your horse will reach your destination successfully.